galtproject/galtproject-mixer/README.md

 # Galt Project Protocol Fee Mixer Contract (@galtproject/mixer)

 💰 An Ethereum Smart contract.
 Allows to withdraw ETH or any ERC20 from specified contracts and distribute them between recipient addresses in a predetermined proportion.

+The contract is used to distribute the commission in the Galt Project contracts in Ethereum and xDai.

 <a href="https://gitlab.com/galtproject/galtproject-mixer/pipelines" targe="_blank"><img alt="pipeline status" src="https://gitlab.com/galtproject/galtproject-mixer/badges/master/pipeline.svg" /></a>